CasperN/silica/Design.md

 * **Decision:** Keep assignment (`=`) as a built-in operation with fixed semantics (compiler-driven in-place initialization for uninitialized LHS using literals/constructors, or standard drop-then-move/copy for initialized LHS).
 Custom update logic requires explicit method calls.

+### 5.4 **Allocation/Deallocation as Effects:**
+* **Alternative Considered:** Modelling heap memory allocation and deallocation as algebraic effects.
+Modeling them as effects makes their usage explicit but means types like `Box` cannot use `ImplicitDrop` for deallocation.
+* **Reasons for Rejection:** In addition to the ergonomic costs, `malloc` and `free` are trivially resumptive (always resume exactly once) which does not harness the power of algebraic effects (resuming multiple times, after a long suspension, or not at all). `perform/resume` may be too expensive for such common operations, though trivial resumption optimization (TRO) may help.

 ## 6. Library Design Patterns and Idioms

 ### 6.1 Concurrency Model: Structured Concurrency